broadinstitute/viral-ngs/docs/pipeuse.rst

 generating assemblies with Trinity.
 If this occurs, examine the output, add the failing sample names to ``samples-assembly-failures.txt``, keeping the good ones in ``samples-assembly.txt``, and re-run the pipeline.
-Due to sample degredation prior to sequencing in the wet lab, not all samples have the integirty to complete the pipeline, and it may necessary to skip over these samples by adding them to the ``samples-assembly-failures.txt``.
+Due to sample degradation prior to sequencing in the wet lab, not all samples have the integrity to complete the pipeline, and it may necessary to skip over these samples by adding them to the ``samples-assembly-failures.txt``.